jtomori/vex_tutorial/README.md

 vector offset = set( 2, sin(@Frame * .1)*2 , 0 );
 float den2 = volumesample(1, "density", v@P + offset);

-// writing to volumes has the same syntax as to attributes f@density = lerp(den1, den2, chf("blend") );
+// writing to volumes has the same syntax as writing to attributes f@density = lerp(den1, den2, chf("blend") );

 // volumes can be accessed with the same syntax as geometry attributes